caleb-kahan/BallRevamped4/README.md

           <li>Giving the ball razors to destroy wood</li>
           <li>Lighting the Ball on fire.
 You have around 5 seconds to win the level, or you die</li>
           <li>Making the ball into a giant lightbulb, lighting up the whole screen</li>
-          <li>Making the ball into a giant bomb, capable of blowing up wood in a certain radius<li>
+          <li>Making the ball into a giant bomb, capable of blowing up wood in a certain radius</li>
        </ul>
       </dl>
     </li>